opengisch/qgis-plugin-ci/docs/usage/cli_release.md

                         changes made by qgis-plugin-ci.
   -d --disable-submodule-update
                         If omitted, a git submodule is updated.
 If specified, git submodules will not be updated/initialized before packaging.
+  --plgin-repo-url REPO_URL
+                        URL of the plugin repository on which to publish the plugin.
+If ommited defaults to plugins.qgis.org.
   --osgeo-username OSGEO_USERNAME
                         The Osgeo user name to publish the plugin.
   --osgeo-password OSGEO_PASSWORD